-Happy 10th Anniversary to Ameriie’s Because I Love It, originally released May 15, 2007.
+Happy 10th Anniversary to Amerie’s Because I Love It, originally released May 15, 2007.

-Ameriie (formerly Amerie, with one "i") turned the board over and started a new game three years later with her 2005 sophomore set, Touch.
-Ameriie retained Harrison’s services, but stepped up to co-write 10 of the 11 tracks on the project and roped in several other co-writers/producers of her choice.
+Amerie turned the board over and started a new game three years later with her 2005 sophomore set, Touch.
+Amerie retained Harrison’s services, but stepped up to co-write 10 of the 11 tracks on the project and roped in several other co-writers/producers of her choice.
 The shift in power didn't go unnoticed by her record label Columbia, who did contest several of her directives, notably launching “1 Thing” as the record's first single.
 She was vindicated when “1 Thing” became an across-the-board smash, securing a Grammy nomination for “Best Female R&B Vocal Performance” in 2006 and pushing Touch to gold selling status.